chark/build-tools/Documentation~/README.md

 # Documentation

 This package provides a set of editor utilities to quickly create builds locally.
-It allows to build multiple platforms in one click and by ensuring that the naming of the builds is consistent.
+It allows to build multiple platforms in one click by also ensuring that the naming of the builds is consistent.
 Additionally, the resulting builds can be automatically started or archived.

 ## Getting Started